navdeep-G/trybox/README.md

 **TryBox complements IDEs** — it’s not a replacement.
 Use your IDE for structured dev work, and use trybox when you just want to experiment.

-## 📦 Installation

-📄 Instructions for installing trybox will be added here.

 ## ▶️ Usage

 📄 Details on how to use trybox will be added here.